unkuseni/rs_smm/README.md

 ### A SIMPLE MARKETMAKER IN RUST

-This an implementation of  a simple marketmaker in rust
+This is a simple implementation of a market_maker in rust

+### Table of Contents

+ - Shared state
+ - Market maker
+ - Feature Engine
+ - Quote Generator
+ - Parameters